 Next is the reward.
 Obviously, you have the reward of building muscle and burning fat, but that is too far out.
 We need an instant reward to create the habit loop.

 Make sure this is something that you desire.
 After your habit of working out, set aside time to have a delicious meal when you get home or give yourself some kind of treat.
 Just make sure it is something that you can duplicate every day and is right after you finish your habit.
+Using Rewardful is one of the best ways to complete your habit loop.

 In this example, you would start craving your meal during your workout.
 That’s how you know you are forming your habit correctly.